CITR-FM: Elements

 Elements was published by CiTR alongside Discorder through 1995 and 1996.
 The magazine was edited by J Swing and Mr. Flipout and featured crass copy and near perpetual late publication.
 The magazine reported on, reviewed, and documented Hip Hop music and culture within Vancouver while tying the city's scene to the goings-on of the American Hip Hop phenomenon.
 Featured artist included KRS-One, Group Home, Ghostface Killah, A Tribe Called Quest, Outkast, and Busta Rhymes.

 SHiNDiG

 SHiNDiG is a long-running battle of the bands competition hosted by CiTR yearly from September to December.
 Past contestants have included bands such as 3 Inches of Blood, Speedbuggy, The Organ, Japandroids, They Shoot Horses, Don't They?, You Say Party!
-We Say Die!, The Choir Practice, Maow, Collapsing Opposites, Hermética and The Salteens.
+We Say Die!, The Choir Practice, Maow, Collapsing Opposites, Hermética, the Wizerdz, and The Salteens.

 Sports

 CiTR provides coverage of the UBC Thunderbirds varsity teams.
 The sports department produces live coverage of many sporting events during the academic year, such as football, ice hockey, basketball and volleyball.
 The station has also carried baseball and soccer broadcasts.

 CiTR has produced live broadcasts at recent Canadian Interuniversity Sport national tournaments: men's basketball (2009); women's basketball (2004–2008); men's soccer (2007); women's field hockey (2005).

 The station won the Arthur W. Delamont Service Award in 1983 and 1987 for their contribution and service to UBC athletics.